Art History - M.A.

 - A reading knowledge of either French, German or other approved foreign language is required.

 - Successful completion of the Candidacy Review Examination is a requirement in every School of Art graduate program.
-In art history the examination is given by the fourth semester of full time coursework.
+In the Art History major, the examination is given by the fourth semester of full time coursework.
 Successful completion of the examination designates the student as a candidate for the degree.